 In some locations, shared use - which is an unsatisfactory compromise - may be the only option.
 Here, there is a grass verge between road and pavement, crying out to be turned into a segregated cycle lane - far preferable for everyone.
 Why not build something decent when it's possible?
 Pavement cycling is not convenient here, and the majority of people riding bikes will ignore it.

 Another familiar feature of this scheme is delay.
 I first looked at it in October 2017, when the pavement had been re-surfaced, but the rest of the route up to Otley Road hadn't been completed, and no shared use signs had been put up.
-A year and a half later, nothing at all has changed.
+Two years later, nothing at all has changed.
+Two years!

 There is a reference in an NYCC document to 'the Miller Homes cycleway'.
 Miller Homes is one of the developers.
 I tried to find out from them what they are going to do and when, but it was hopeless.
 They admitted they 'will be building a cycleway eventually', but said there was 'no date set yet to start the works', and they are 'unsure about what part of Harlow Moor Road this relates to at this time.'

 The UCI 2019 Harrogate circuit turns left on Harlow Moor Drive, which runs downhill along the south side of the Valley Gardens.
 By an entrance to the Valley Gardens, there's a roundabout.
 The pedestrian refuge is now removable rubber, so bike races can come along here more safely.

 The route continues alongside the Valley Gardens, on what is now Valley Drive.
 At the bottom of the hill are the Royal Pump Rooms.
 Here, the riders turn left, up Cornwall Road.